IgniteUI/igniteui-docfx/jp/components/grid_column_hiding.md

 ### Toolbar's Column Hiding UI

-The built-in Column Hiding UI can be shown by using a dropdown button which is inside the grid's toolbar.
+The built-in Column Hiding UI is placed inside an IgxDropDown in the grid's toolbar.
+We can show/hide the Column Hiding UI by using this exact dropdown.
 For this purpose all we have to do is set both the `showToolbar` and the `columnHiding` properties of the grid to true.
 If the toolbar is not enabled, enabling the `columnHiding` property will have no effect.
 We will also add a title to our toolbar by using the `toolbarTitle` property and a custom style for our grid's wrapper.